 To date EcoThailand has supported the island community with a MicroGrant to help towards the purchase of water purification filters, and also visits, discussions and advice directed towards the islands objective of careful and sustainable development of eco and community tourism.

-We hope to support and help develop the aspirations of Koh Paluai and their community further as they move forward with their plans.
+In 2021 we have increased our support and help to mitigate need and to develop the aspirations of Koh Paluai and their community further as they move forward with their plans.

 Koh Paluai Picture Gallery: